 The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
-The Committee is comprised of seven directors who are "independent" as defined under the listing standards of the New York Stock Exchange.
-The Committee met four times in 2014 and operates under a written charter adopted by the Board of Directors.
+The Committee is currently comprised of eight directors who are "independent" as defined under the listing standards of the New York Stock Exchange.
+The Committee met five times in 2016 and operates under a written charter adopted by the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the Company's systems of internal controls.
-In fulfilling its oversight responsibilities, the Committee reviewed with management the audited financial statements in the Annual Report on Form 10-K for the fiscal year ended December 31, 2014, including a discussion of the quality and the acceptability of the Company's financial reporting and controls.
+In fulfilling its oversight responsibilities, the Committee reviewed with management the audited financial statements in the Annual Report on Form 10-K for the fiscal year ended December 31, 2016, including a discussion of the quality and the acceptability of the Company's financial reporting and controls.

-The Audit Committee also reviewed with KPMG LLP, the Company's independent registered public accounting firm, that is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality and the acceptability of the Company's financial reporting, and such other matters as are required to be discussed with the Committee under generally accepted auditing standards, including the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T, including the scope of the auditor's responsibilities and whether there are any significant accounting adjustments or any disagreements with management.
+The Audit Committee also reviewed with KPMG LLP, the Company's independent registered public accounting firm, that is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality and the acceptability of the Company's financial reporting, and such other matters as are required to be discussed with the Committee under generally accepted auditing standards, including the matters required to be discussed by Auditing Standard No. 1301, as adopted by the Public Company Accounting Oversight Board, including the scope of the auditor's responsibilities and whether there are any significant accounting adjustments or any disagreements with management.
 In addition, the Committee discussed with KPMG LLP the auditors' independence from management and the Company, including the matters in the auditors' written disclosures required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Committee concerning independence.